fullmetalbrackets/blog/src/pages/blog/set-up-pihole-on-linux.md

 Executing the script will prompt a number of dialogs, pay attention and make sure you input all the correct information.

-> **Important!** Make sure to take note of the Web UI password provided at the end of the install process, you'll need it to login to the UI.
+> **Important!** Make sure to take note of the admin password provided at the end of the install process, you'll need it to login to the Web UI.
+Ideally you should change the admin password with `pihole -a -p newpassword`.

-Now you should be able to access the Pi-Hole Web UI at either `http://pi.hole/admin`, or use the IP address or hostname, e.g. `http://hostname/admin`.
+Now you should be able to access the Pi-Hole Web UI at either `http://pi.hole/admin`, or use the IP address or hostname, e.g. `http://192.168.1.250/admin` or `http://hostname/admin`.

 <div id='dns' />